MapsterMapper/Mapster/README.md

     var adapter = new Adapter(config);
     var result = adapter.Adapt<TDestination>(src);

+#####Assembly scanning <a name="AssemblyScanning"></a>
+It's relatively common to have mapping configurations spread across a number of different assemblies.
+Perhaps your domain assembly has some rules to map to domain objects and your web api has some specific rules to map to your api contracts.
+In these cases, it can be helpful to allow assemblies to be scanned for these rules so you have some basic method of organizing your rules and not forgetting to have the registration code called.
+In some cases, it may even be necessary to register the assemblies in a particular order, so that some rules override others.
+Assembly scanning helps with this.
+Assembly scanning is simple, just create any number of IRegister implementations in your assembly, then call `Scan` from your TypeAdapterConfig class:

+	public class MyRegister : IRegister
+	{
+		public void Register(TypeAdapterConfig config){
+			config.NewConfig<TSource, TDestination>();

+			//OR to create or enhance an existing configuration

+			config.ForType<TSource, TDestination>
+		}
+	}

+To scan and register with the Global settings:

+	TypeAdapterConfig.Global.Scan(assembly1, assembly2, assemblyN)

+For a specific config instance:

+	var config = new TypeAdapterConfig();
+	config.Scan(assembly1, assembly2, assemblyN);

 ####Basic Customization <a name="Basic"></a>
 When the default convention mappings aren't enough to do the job, you can specify complex source mappings.